Ross Perot 1992 presidential campaign: Draft efforts

 "Draft Perot" organizations opened throughout the nation, and petition drives were coordinated largely by Perot's friend Tom Luce, and the real estate arm of Perot Systems, to help secure a place for the candidate on every state ballot.
-At the height of the efforts, 18,000 simultaneous calls came into Perot's telephone banks after he appeared on the Phil Donahue Show.
+At the height of the efforts, 18,000 simultaneous calls came into Perot's telephone banks after he appeared on The Phil Donahue Show.
 At one point, 30,000 telephone calls were received in one hour.
 MCI Communications Corporation reported that over a million calls came in during the first ten days that the phone banks were active.
 At the time, presidential polls showed Perot with 21% support from the electorate, 14 points behind likely Democratic presidential nominee Bill Clinton and 16 points behind President Bush.
 Despite this, only one third of potential voters knew enough about Perot to form an opinion of him.
 A large segment of his support came from Reagan Democrats, entrepreneurs and suburban conservatives deemed "Perot Republicans", who agreed with the central theme of his campaign, though they disagreed with his pro-choice stance on abortion.
 Political newcomers were also involved in the volunteer efforts.

 Twenty-five states required that a presidential candidate have a running mate to appear on the ballot.
 As a result, Perot named retired Vice Admiral James B. Stockdale, who had been awarded the Medal of Honor for his actions during 7 1/2 years of captivity as a POW during the Vietnam War, as his "interim" running mate in late March.
 Stockdale would remain in the position throughout the campaign.
 A Boston Globe report suggested that Boston University President John Silber was also considered as a running mate.
 During an Associated Press interview in April, Perot commented that he might begin a campaign before his supporters achieved ballot access in all states.
 In New York, ballot access appeared to be the most difficult to attain.
 In a five-week summer period, the campaign would be required to compile 20,000 signatures from non-primary voters, including 100 from each of half of the state's Congressional districts.
-Perot conceded that he might not appear on the state's ballot, but stated that he may run anyway.
+Perot conceded that he might not appear on the state's ballot, but stated that he might run anyway.